The Ultimate Guide to RV Camping in Indiana

 The state’s national sites include the Lincoln Boyhood National Memorial as well as the George Rogers Clark National Historical Park, which we mentioned before.
 Both are wonderful ways to learn a bit of history while having fun as a family.

 Museums are another great educational option.
-One of the best museums for kids in the state (and in the country, for that matter) is the Children’s Museum of Indianapolis.
+One of the best museums for kids in the state is the Children’s Museum of Indianapolis.
 Conner Prairie in Indianapolis is a great way to learn some history with hands-on activities, and Science Central in Fort Wayne offers fun ways to learn about science.

 Amusement Park, Zoos, and Wildlife Refuges

-Another great way to have fun as a family?
-Amusement parks, of course!
+Another great way to have fun as a family is by hitting up local amusement parks.
 Indiana is home to 9 fantastic amusement parks.
 These include the wonderful Holiday World in Santa Claus, the Indiana Beach Amusement and Water Park on the shore of Lake Schafer, and Big Splash Adventure Indoor Waterpark & Resort in French Lick.

 Zoos are also a good way to make memories with your kids.
 The Indianapolis Zoo is one of the best in the state, and Fort Wayne Children’s Zoo is perfect for young children.